-- Proper erosion and sediment control measures will be installed and checked regularly during the construction phase and prior to, and after, storm events to ensure they are continuing to operate properly to minimize potential effects to adjacent habitat; - A plan for handling fill and construction materials for the site will be communicated to contractors (i.e., if stockpiling is required, materials will be stored away from any watercourse or removed from site to a predetermined location) with an intent to minimize soil stockpiled, and the duration that soil is stockpiled at the site; - Exposed soils will be stabilized as soon as practical to minimize emissions of fine particulate matter and soil erosion; - Fill and excavated materials will not be stockpiled for long periods of time to reduce the likelihood of sedimentation. - Weather will be monitored and additional erosion control measures such as the installation of hay bales and check dams/silt fences will be employed, as appropriate, should stockpiled fill be present in unexpected heavy rain events; - Work will not be conducted during heavy rain events to minimize the movement of exposed soils; - Where possible, clearing will take place in the winter months on frozen ground; - Geotechnical studies will be carried out to assess the composition of the ground and bedrock: - Steep slopes and erodible soils near watercourses or wet areas will be hydroseeded and dry-mulched as soon as practically possible after excavation to reduce the velocity of surface runoff and increase stabilization.
+- Erosion and sediment control measures will be installed and checked regularly during the construction phase and prior to, and after, storm events to confirm they are continuing to operate properly to minimize potential effects to adjacent habitat; - A plan for handling fill and construction materials for the site will be communicated to contractors (i.e., if stockpiling is required, materials will be stored away from any watercourse) with an intent to minimize soil stockpiled; - Exposed soils will be stabilized as soon as practical to minimize emissions of fine particulate matter and soil erosion; - Fill and excavated materials will not be stockpiled for long periods of time to reduce the likelihood of sedimentation. - Fill/excavation material piles will be at low angles, if left standing for long durations; - Weather will be monitored and additional erosion control measures such as the installation of hay bales and check dams/silt fences will be employed, as appropriate, should stockpiled fill be present in unexpected heavy rain events;

+- Work during storm events will be avoided if feasible; - Where possible, clearing will take place in the winter months on frozen ground; - Geotechnical studies will be carried out to assess the composition of the ground and bedrock; - Steep slopes and erodible soils near watercourses or wet areas will be seeded and drymulched as soon as practically possible after excavation to reduce the velocity of surface runoff and increase stabilization.
 Native seed mixes will be used if possible.
-If not possible, it will be ensured that the seed mix does not contain invasive species;

-- Areas susceptible to erosion will be stabilized and erosion will be minimized through the use of control measures (i.e., haybales, coco mats etc.); - Excavation will be managed in sections or stages such that the time between disturbance of soil and seeding of finished slopes is minimized; - Excavations will be timed with weather forecasts to minimize open excavations during wet periods to the extent possible, which minimizes the possibility of erosion and sedimentation: - Topsoil stockpile locations will be prepared and used as early as possible; - A speed limit on site access roads will be enforced to help reduce soil loss; - Existing culvert passages will be maintained; and, - Slope grades will be minimized during construction.
+If not possible, it will be ensured that the seed mix does not contain invasive species; - Areas susceptible to erosion will be stabilized and erosion will be minimized through the use of control measures (i.e., haybales, coco mats etc.); - Excavation will be managed in sections or stages such that the time between disturbance of soil and seeding of finished slopes is minimized; - Excavations will be timed with weather forecasts to minimize open excavations during wet periods to the extent possible, which minimizes the possibility of erosion and sedimentation; - Topsoil stockpile locations will be prepared and used as early as possible; - A speed limit on site access roads will be enforced to help reduce soil loss; - Existing culvert passages will be maintained; and, - Slope grades will be minimized during construction.
 Unprotected cut or fill slopes will be stabilized by gravel or geo-textile fabric if they are deemed likely to erode.